MCT-master/mct-master.github.io/_posts/2024-04-28-thomaseo-AcidLab.md

 ### The Variational Autoencoder

 AcidLab uses a Variational Autoencoder (VAE) to generate symbolic music patterns.
-VAEs are part consists of two main parts - an encoder and a decoder.
+VAEs are a type of Artificial Neural Network (ANN) and consist of two main parts - an encoder and a decoder.

 The encoder performs dimensionality reduction.
 It takes high dimensional features and reduces them down to a smaller number of dimensions.
-The small layer at the end of the encoder is called the encoded vector, or ‘bottleneck’, and the data inside this layer, the lower-dimensional representation of our input data, is referred to as the latent space.
+The small layer at the end of the encoder is called the encoded vector, or ‘bottleneck’, and the data inside this layer, the lower-dimensional representation of the input data, is referred to as the latent space.
+Below is an diagram of a traditional Autoencoder.

 <img src="/assets/image/2024_04_28_thomaseo_AE.jpeg" width="80%" style="display: block; margin: auto;" />
 <br>